Google’s Nexus range of Android smartphones and tablets has long represented excellent value for money for travellers.

-Not being able to replace the battery is more of a concern – when you’re on the go, it’s much more hassle to charge the phone up from an external battery than simply swap in a new one – but at least while the internal battery remains in good condition, I can live with it.
+Not being able to replace the battery is more of a concern.
+When you’re on the go, it’s much more hassle to charge the phone up from an external battery than simply swap in a new one.
+While the internal battery remains in good condition, though, I can live with it.

 Most importantly for travellers, the Nexus 5 comes unlocked from the factory.
 Any SIM card that physically fits in the slot should work just fine, no matter where you are in the world.

 Unsurprisingly, the Nexus 5 runs the latest version of Android (4.4.2 at the time of writing).
 Google releases Android updates to Nexus devices long before third-party manufacturers get around to it, and keeps things simple.
 There are no unnecessary apps installed that just take up space.

 I’ve been surprised at how much I’ve been using Google Now, especially the voice recognition.
 In the past I’d dismissed voice control as a gimmick, but it really does work remarkably well even with my mangled accent.
 In my testing, it has only got a word wrong once — better than most humans will do!

 While it feels a little silly to say ‘OK, Google’ to get things started, it’s a powerful feature once you get the hang of it.

 As well as basic tasks like searching the web and finding out tomorrow’s weather, you can call, text, or email anybody in your contact list, get directions to anywhere, or perform a quick currency conversion.
 You can set alarms and reminders based on time or, my personal favourite, location.

 A few days ago I told my phone to “remind me next time I’m at Whole Foods to buy toothpaste”, and it did exactly that.
 Unfortunately the toothpaste tasted a lot like soap, but not even Google can fix that problem.